postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/ParseExpression.cs name="ParseExpression"]

 ## Generating switch statements

 You can use the <xref:Metalama.Framework.Code.SyntaxBuilders.SwitchStatementBuilder> class to generate `switch` statements.
-Note that it is limited to _constant_ and _default_ labels, i.e. patterns are not supported.
+Note that it is limited to _constant_ and _default_ labels, i.e., patterns are not supported.
 Tuple matching is supported.

 ### Example: SwitchStatementBuilder

 The following example generates an `Execute` method which has two arguments: a message name and an opaque argument.
 The aspect must be used on a class with one or many `ProcessFoo` methods, where `Foo` is the message name.
 The aspect generates a `switch` statement that dispatches the message to the proper method.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/SwitchStatementBuilder.cs name="SwitchStatementBuilder"]

 ## Converting compile-time values to run-time values